Lathe

 Things to try

-These are starting points — real prompts you can send to a model with Lathe enabled.
+Real prompts you can send to a model with Lathe enabled.
 The model figures out which tools to call.

 Your workspace survives